PYTHON COBRA

 “Torque and a heartbeat at redline:

-That’s my kind of fitness.”
+That’s my kind of Cobra.”

 Any information found on this website, whether it be text, video or images, has been discovered and collated together in one place from other websites around the internet.
 We will reference authors and locations when known.